qwc/cmdlineoptions/README.md

 It supports single dashed options like "-h", double dashed options "--help" and additional option alternatives.
 It has got automatic help handling of all configured options with "-h", "--help" and "-?".

+In the end you can define your own commandline parameter style, because you define the option name yourself like 'CmdOptions.create("-myoption");' or '...create("+anotheropt")', etc.

 The library - or better, the libraries - are planned to be consistent over all languages, so you are able to define and check and retrieve options with similar function calls.

 Current work and future plans